FlexMeasures/flexmeasures/documentation/dev/ci.rst

 Log on to the deployment server (via SSH) and install a script to (re-)start FlexMeasures as a Git Post Receive Hook in the remote repo where we deployed the code (see above).
 This hook will be triggered whenever a push is received from the deployment environment.

 The example script below can be a Post Receive Hook (save as ``hooks/post-receive`` in your remote origin repo and update paths).
-It will force checkout the main branch, update dependencies, upgrade the database structure, update the documentation and finally touch the wsgi.py file.
+It will force a checkout of the main branch into our working directory, update dependencies, upgrade the database structure and finally touch the wsgi.py file.

+.. note:: Note that we are not installing FlexMeasures itself (that would require ``make install-flexmeasures``, which essentially is ``python setup.py develop``), as that is not needed for our base requirement here: to run this checked-out code.
+Also, installing FlexMeasures requires a version, which is gotten from the git status (via setuptool_scm).
+We are working on a checked-out copy of the git code here without git meta information, so installing would fail anyways.

-This last step is often used as a way to soft-restart the running application ― here you need to adapt to your circumstances.
+The last step, touching a wsgi.py file, is often used as a way to soft-restart the running application ― here you need to adapt to your circumstances.

 .. code-block:: bash